Rom Landau, um ser em busca do Ser Divino....

 Joseph Schneiderfranken was born in 1876 at Aschaffenburg in Bavaria.
 After various manual occupations he found the means to study painting in Munich and in Paris.
 He lived for a while in Greece, married, became the head of a large family, and settled down in Switzerland.
 He did not begin writing till he was forty, and he based his whole teaching solely on personal experience without any relation to existing doctrines or religions.
 He claimed that his name was not arbitrary, but that it was given to him by his ' Masters' for reasons connected with its esoteric meaning.

-appeal to the expectations common in all men.
-Even in his appearance Bo Yin Ra inspired confidence.
+Though the majority of his admirers suspected behind his name a rather picturesque mystic, they responded in the first instance to that honest and unsophisticated ring in his words that never fails to appeal to the expectations common in all men.
+Even in his appearance Bô Yin Râ inspired confidence.
 He was big and heavy, rather rough cut, of peasant features and yet of gentle expression.
 One easily believed that he loved few things better than climbing high mountains, planting trees in his garden, or performing manual work.

 In the artificial, hectic life of post-war Germany the simple message of Bô Yin Râ was like a refreshing breeze.
 It satisfied certain emotions that had not found realization in any of the other creeds.
 We all have a first awakening in life when we turn away from our youthful egotism and feel the desire to be decent and unselfish, to help others and to create harmony within.
-Bo Yin Ra appealed to those instincts.
+Bô Yin Râ appealed to those instincts.

-of too general a kind and that it did not satisfy the intellectual thirst, An inner transformation that touches the emotions without affecting the intellect cannot last.
+But such instincts soon lose their power if the foundations of the message that satisfies them are solely emotional.
+After a period of enthusiasm I felt, like many others, that Bo Yin Ra's doctrine was of too general a kind and that it did not satisfy the intellectual thirst.
+An inner transformation that touches the emotions without affecting the intellect cannot last.
 Nevertheless I was grateful for the laziness of my colleagues which brought me into touch with the Bavarian peasant painter Bô Yin Râ.»